-form habits of deep engagement in and reflection on Madison as a mission context identify and develop the skills needed for leading new missional initiatives
+form habits of deep engagement in and reflection on Madison as a mission context identify and develop skills for leading new missional initiatives

-Since Spring 2020, eighteen missional practioners--pastors, ministry directors, elders, interns, and non-profit leaders--have participated in Missio Madison from as many different churches.
+Since Spring 2020, eighteen missional practioners--pastors, ministry directors, elders, interns, and non-profit leaders--have participated in Missio Madison from as many different local churches.
 Fellow's churches reflect the wide range of Christian traditions in Greater Madison including non-denominational, United Methodist, Assemblies of God, Evangelical Lutheran, Independent Christian, Presbyterian Church (USA), Evangelical Free, Episcopal and Mennonite.

 Applications are open for the Fall 2022-Spring 2023 cohort until filled.